Ashraf1395/supply_chain_finance/README.md

 ### 3. DBT Transformation

-Navigate to the DBT folder and trigger the job to start the DBT transformation.
+Run the command `dbt run` to create the gold level transformations.

 ### 4. Dashboard Creation